Skip to main content

 awfulmouse

-A mouse made with a joystick and a rpi pico.
-I made it to try out the pico’s HID capabilities and the rust HAL for it.
+I made this awful mouse to try out the pico’s HID capabilities and the rust HAL for it.
 It’s called “Awful mouse” because it’s hard to control and it lacks the right click and scroll wheel.

 I made it with a potentiometer based joystick with a press button, so there’s only a left click.
 If the joystick was bigger, it would have potential as an alternative game controller.
 I could see it being used to aim and shoot in games like Enter The Gungeon.
 Other than that, it’s just a little project.